Skip to content

 Terminal window

-While serve is running, the file watcher debounces edits (GBRAIN_WATCH_DEBOUNCE_MS, default 1500 ms) and reconciles them against file_state.
-Pages added, modified, or deleted on disk are reflected in the brain without re-running import.
+While serve is running, the file watcher debounces edits (QUAID_WATCH_DEBOUNCE_MS, default 1500 ms) and reconciles them against file_state.
+Pages added, modified, or deleted on disk are reflected in the memory without re-running import.

 See Manage collections for the full vault-sync surface.